malvikasharan/EMBL-Teen-2019/posts/2019-08-13-research_archive.md

 Discussing version control after visiting archive was way more enjoyable as we could connect many concepts back to different things we had just seen.
 Ah!
 What a joy!

-I am so glad that I got to share some these wonderful experiences with Maria-Theresa.
+I am so glad that I got to share these past weeks with Maria-Theresa.
 I can't wait to see her realise her dreams of becoming an AI expert in medical-informatics (she is more inspiring to me for knowing what she wants to do).
 She is a rockstar!
-I look forward to wonderful things she will do as a scientist.
+I look forward to seeing her succeed as a scientist.